genouest/genouestaccountmanager/Config.md

 + web_home

-    Define the user home, it can be "project" to be redirected to project page after login, or as default "user" to be redirected to user profil
+    Define the user home, ie which page will be loaded on user login.
+It can be "project" to be redirected to project page, or, as default, "user" to be redirected to user profil.

     ```json
       "web_home": "project",